Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Abstract Methodology of Finite Expression Method

 \begin{definition}[Mathematical expression] A mathematical expression is a combination of symbols, which is well-formed by syntax and rules and forms a valid function.
 The symbols include operands (variables and numbers), operators (e.g.,``$+$'', ``$\sin$'', integral, derivative), brackets, punctuation. \end{definition}

 In the definition of mathematical expressions, we only consider the expression that forms a valid function.
-In our context, for example, ``$5>x$'' and ``$\sin(x \times y)+$'' are not a mathematical expression as they do not form a valid function, while ``$\sin(x \times y)+1$'' is a mathematical expression.
+In our context, ``$\sin(x \times y)+1$'' is a mathematical expression, but, for example, ``$5>x$'' and ``$\sin(x \times y)+$'' are not a mathematical expression as they do not form a valid function.
 The operands and operators comprise the structure of an expression.
 The parentheses play a role in clarifying the operation order. \begin{definition}[$k$-finite expression] A mathematical expression is called a $k$-finite expression if the number of operators in this expression is $k$. \end{definition}

-``$\sin(x \times y)+1$'' is a $3$-finite expression since there are three operators in it (``$\times$", ``$\sin$", and ``+",).
+``$\sin(x \times y)+1$'' is a $3$-finite expression since there are three operators in it (i.e., ``$\times$'', ``$\sin$'', and ``+'').
 The series, such as ``$1+x^1+\frac{x^2}{2}+\frac{x^3}{6}+\cdots$'', belongs to a mathematical expression, but it is not a finite expression since the amount of the operators is infinite.
 Formally, with the concept of finite expression, we can define FEX as follows, \begin{definition}[Finite expression method] The finite expression method is a methodology to solve a PDE numerically by seeking a finite expression such that the resulting function solves the PDE approximately. \end{definition}